 Now let's look at verse 7.
-Now here's the reason why the flesh can't serve God.
+Now here's the reason that the flesh can't serve God.
 Here's the reason that the flesh can't mind the things of the Spirit.
 Here's the reason that the fleshly mind is dead.
 Now watch this.
 It is dead because it is enmity against God.
-Now, you see,, if you're in opposition to God, you're dead because God's a source of life and if you oppose God you have no life.
-So the fleshly mind is in opposition against God, it is not subject to the law of God, now watchthis one, neither in deed can it be.
-This is as very, very important statement.
+Now, you see, if you're in opposition to God, you're dead, because God's a source of life and if you oppose God you have no life.
+So the fleshly mind is in opposition against God.
+It is not subject to the law of God, now watch this one, neither indeed can it be.
+This is a very, very important statement.
 The contrast is clear.
 You have an absolutely depraved person on the one hand; and on the other, a person who's bent toward the things of the Spirit who is able to have victory over his depravity in the power of the Spirit.

 But look at this depraved person.
 He is in the flesh.
 He is after the flesh.
 He minds the things of the flesh.
 He walks in the flesh.
 He is dead.
-And the reason he is dead is because he is in opposition to the one who alone can give life.
+And the reason he’s dead is because he is in opposition to the one who alone can give life.
 And if you have enmity against God, you're going to be dead.
-And that's why he's saying because the carnal mind is enmity against God, that's why he's dead.
+And that's why he's saying, because the carnal mind is enmity against God, that's why he's dead.

 Now I want you to notice something here.
-Opposition to God is deep seeded.
-Verse 7 says, "The fleshly," and here we go back to this phroneo again, or this phronema this bent, "The fleshly mind is bent against God."
+Opposition to God is deep seated.
+Verse 7 says, "The fleshly."
+And here we go back to this phroneō again, or this phronēma, this bent.
+"The fleshly mind is bent against God."
 It's in opposition to God.
 Now let me tell you something.
-Here,, beloved, is the reason unbelievers don't obey the law of God because they're bent against Him.
+Here, beloved, is the reason unbelievers don't obey the law of God: Because they're bent against Him.
 They're set against God.
-You see, the bent is deeper seeded than the disobedience, you understand that?
+You see, the bent is deeper seated than the disobedience, you understand that?
 The disobedience is a superficial outworking of the bent and disposition of the mind.

 Verse 8, "So then, they that are in the flesh, can't please God."
 That's the utter inability to go with the utter depravity.
 They're evil.
 They can't be subject to the law of God.
 And they can't do anything in the flesh to please God.

 Now that's how it is in life for people who don't know Christ, can't please God.
 And, you see, pleasing God is what we were made for, right?
-I mean, that's the... that's the sunum bonum of all of creation.
-Pleasing God is what everyone was created for that we should please God that we should be to the praise of His glory.
+I mean, that's the...
+That's the summum bonum of all of creation.
+Pleasing God is what everyone was created for, that we should please God, that we should be to the praise of His glory.
 I mean, that's the reason for being.
 And if we can't please God, then we have forfeited the reason for our being and that's how it is to be without Jesus Christ, you see.

-It is to be in the flesh, after the flesh, minding the things of the flesh, walking in the flesh, unable to subject yourself to the law of God in, rebellion against God, enable to do nothing to please Him.
-And then comes the sweet Spirit of God and by the gospel of Jesus Christ puts in us a new nature.
-And because we have received that new nature, that incorruptible seed, that divine nature as Peter calls it, that new life principle, that new resurrection life, now we can please God.
+It is to be in the flesh, after the flesh, minding the things of the flesh, walking in the flesh, unable to subject yourself to the law of God, in rebellion against God, and unable to do nothing to please Him.
+And then comes the sweet Spirit of God, and by the gospel of Jesus Christ, puts in us a new nature.
+And because we have received that new nature, that incorruptible seed, that divine nature, as Peter calls it, that new life principle, that new resurrection life, now we can please God.

 And we, out of that new nature, can keep His law.
 And so we're not only saved from future deliverance...rather from future judgment, but we are also saved in a present sense from the power of sin over us, thanks to the marvelous ministry of the Holy Spirit.

 Now the flip side of this comes in verses 9 to 11.
 And this is where he turns the corner.
 Look what he says.
-"Ye are not in the flesh," and all of a sudden, we go from "they" to "ye," they, verse 5--ye, verse 9, now he's talking to believers.
+"Ye are not in the flesh," and all of a sudden, we go from "they" to "ye."
+They, verse 5; ye, verse 9.
+Now he's talking to believers.
 He says you're not in the flesh.
 Isn't that good news?
 We're not in the flesh.
 We're not after the flesh.
 We're not bent toward the flesh.
 We're not walking in the flesh.
 We're not in opposition to God.
 We're not unable to do His law.
 We're not pleasing only ourselves.
 Nor we're not in the flesh, we're what?
 What does it say?
 We're in the Spirit.
-Now that is a definition of a Christian's beloved.
+Now that is a definition of a Christian, beloved.
 You're in the Spirit.
 You're in the Spirit.
 He's given you a new nature.
 You live and move in Him.
 Oh what a great thought.
-"That which is born of the flesh is...what? ... flesh," John 3:6.
-"That which is born of the Spirit is ... what? ...
+"That which is born of the flesh is (What?) flesh," John 3:6.
+"That which is born of the Spirit is (What?)
 Spirit."
 We're Spirit.
 We've been born of the Spirit.
 We're no longer in the flesh.
 Oh yes, the flesh is still here, but we're not in it anymore.
-It isn't the controlling principle of our lives, it isn't the bent, it isn't the disposition.
+It isn't the controlling principle of our lives, it isn't the bent.
+It isn't the disposition.

 And so, this is a call to self-examination, isn't it?
-Like 2 Corinthians 13:5 which says you better examine yourself to see whether you be in the faith.
+Like 2 Corinthians 13:5, which says you better examine yourself to see whether you be in the faith.
 And what are you looking for?
-When people say to met "I don't know if I'm a Christian." you know what I say to them?
+When people say to me, "I don't know if I'm a Christian," you know what I say to them?
 "Let me ask you this.
 Have you seen manifestations of the Holy Spirit in your life?
-Have you experienced the divine sense of love,, joy, peace, gentleness, goodness, faith, meekness, self-control?
+Have you experienced the divine sense of love, joy, peace, gentleness, goodness, faith, meekness, self-control?
 Have you seen that out of your life has come the fruit of righteousness?
-Have there been times when your heart just long to commune with the living God?
+Have there been times when your heart just longed to commune with the living God?
 Have you had a love for the Word of God even though right now you may not be having that?
 Have you longed to commune in prayer?
 Has your heart ascended in praise to God?
 Can you remember times like that?
-If you can, those were produced by the Spirit of God and He's there if they wereever there even though there may not be those things right now because you may be behaving in a fleshly way."
+If you can, those were produced by the Spirit of God and He's there, if they were ever there, even though there may not be those things right now because you may be behaving in a fleshly way."

 You say, "What about the people who are raptured?"
 Theirs is going to get changed on the way up.
 God is not letting any of this stuff into heaven.
 Please, God, don't let it in.
 That's the point.
 The body of death is going to go to death.
-This body is stained with Adam's sin and it will die.
-And it will get disease and sickness and trial and all of that stuff, it's going to get weak and decay and finally die.
+This body is stained with Adam's sin and it’ll die.
+And it will get disease and sickness and trial and all of that stuff.
+It's going to get weak and decay and finally die.
 And that's as it ought to be because I just want to get rid of it.
 And so he says, here is the duality of the believer, verse 10, "If Christ is in you," and He's the same as the Spirit, you've got them both, and you've got God, too, and it comes all together, but if Christ is in you, your body is dead because of sin and you can't change that, it's going to die.
-"But the Spirit," and I think this is both your Holy Spirit...the Holy Spirit and your human spirit, it is the presence of the Spirit in that new nature, that is going to live because of righteousness.
+"But the Spirit," and I think this is both your Holy Spirit...the Holy Spirit and your human spirit.
+It is the presence of the Spirit in that new nature that is going to live because of righteousness.

 Whose righteousness?
 Yours?
-Christ's...
 Christ's.
+Christ's.
 Bodily death is still the wages of Adam's sin.
-So that's why Christians die.
+That's why Christians die.
 They die because the body has to die.
 But you want to know something?
-Your birth wasa sadder event than your death.
+Your birth was a sadder event than your death.
 You understand that?
 Your birth was sadder than your death for a Christian.
-We're not going to be able to take thesebodies up because they're unredeemable.
+We're not going to be able to take these bodies up because they're unredeemable.
 We have to get new ones.
-And that's 1 Corinthians 15, boy,, we'll get into that later where he says this is one kind of body, and this is another kind of body, but wait till you see the kind of body you're going to get.
+And that's 1 Corinthians 15.
+Boy, we'll get into that later where he says this is one kind of body, and this is another kind of body.
+But wait till you see the kind of body you're going to get.
 It's a kind of body like you've never heard of.
 And it's all because verse 10 says "of righteousness."
-Oh what a thought.
-The righteousness of the blessed Lord Jesus Christ.
+Oh what a thought, the righteousness of the blessed Lord Jesus Christ.
 No wonder Paul said in Philippians 3, "I counted all my own righteousness as manure that I might gain the righteousness of Christ."